Skip to main content

 2. Click the connection.

-On this page, you can define default access for the connection (Base access role) and roles for specific users and/or user groups.
+3. Click the connection's Permissions tab.
+On this page, you can define default access for the connection (Base access role) and assign permissions to users and user groups for specific models (Model access).

 Testing data access

-As you assign connection roles to users, you can impersonate users to test what users can see.
+As you assign connection roles to users, you can impersonate them to test what users can see.
 This can be helpful in preemptively surfacing access warnings, which will display when users attempt to access specific types of content.
 Refer to the Access warnings guide to learn what an access warning is and how to resolve it.

 Permissions reference